May 25-29

 • Help or feedback on your presentation slides provided every day by the EdMedia planning group member during the “Presentation Help-Sessions”

-• On-going networking and social interactions among research peers and experts in the conference
+• On-going networking and social interactions among research peers and experts in the conference.

 ESS Chairs